The Rhine Source Lighthouse

 No mountain is too high for Swiss people, but what about the lighthouse on the Oberalp Pass at an altitude of 2 046 meters?

 The Rhine Lighthouse is an hour’s walk from the source of the Rhine.
-The Gotthard Source is the source of four rivers: the Rhine, Reuss, Rhône and Ticino.
+The Gotthard massif is the source of four rivers: the Rhine, Reuss, Rhone and Ticino, flowing to all four quarters of the compass.
+The 85 kilometres long hiking Trail Vier-Quellen-Weg (the Four Headwaters Trail) shows the way.

 The Lighthouse is intended as a call to travel to the source of the Rhine, as a siren.
 It was built in 2010 in the Swiss village of Alpnach, and then transported to the Oberalp Pass.

-The lighthouse might be located on a beach again, after 20 million years.
+The lighthouse may be located on a beach again within 20 million years.

 (More information: www.leuchtturm-rheinquelle.ch).